sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : VIM filesystem layout
+Short desc    : VIM filesystem layout
 URL          : http://www.vim.org/
-Лицензия     : Vim and MIT
+License      : Vim and MIT
-Описание     : This package provides some directories which are required by other
+Descript     : This package provides some directories which are required by other
              : packages that add vim files, p.e.  additional syntax files or filetypes.
 ```